VeldEnDuin/VeldEnDuin.github.io/en/accomodation/rent/comfort2-caravan.md

 ## Cleaning
-You have to do the dishes, take the waste to our containerpark and leave the chalet tidy.- consumption gas-water-electricity
+You have to do the dishes, take the waste to our containerpark and leave the chalet tidy.

 ## Things to bring along